memo/ofxMSATensorFlow/README.md

 Follow instructions on setting it up, dependencies, compiling etc. http://openframeworks.cc/setup/linux-install/

 ## Get QT Creator IDE
 I've supplied project files for QT Creator IDE.
-So quickest way to get up and running is to use that (I'd never used it before, but so far it looks pretty decent).
+So quickest way to get up and running is to use that.
+I'd never used it before, but I'm really liking it so far.
+(Note, you don't need Qt SDK. just the IDE).
 Download and install the QT Creator IDE http://openframeworks.cc/setup/qtcreator/
 It shouldn't be too hard to setup a new projects for other IDEs.
 More on this below.